phaux/tinygram/README.md

 }
 ```

-To download a file from the Telegram server you can use a special `download` method.
+To download a file from the Telegram server you can use a special `downloadFile` method.

 ```js
 import { writeFile } from "fs/promises";